ArmandMaree/SSHIPAssist/README.md

 ### Code Haven Password Hashing

-Code haven does not store any passwords.
+Code haven does not store any raw passwords.
 We use the SHA-512 hashing algorithm with a 1000 iterations to validate your identity when you login.